 In that the rights of free speech and lawful assembly are fundamental to the democratic process, the University supports the rights of all members of the academic community to freely express their views, by works and actions, and to protest against actions and opinion with which they disagree.
 The University also recognizes a concurrent obligation to maintain upon the University campus an atmosphere conducive to academic work and freedom, to preservation of the dignity of University ceremonies and public exercises, and to respect the rights of all individuals.

-The Dean of Students is responsible for enforcing this policy.
-The Dean of Students may send designees on his/her behalf during Events to enforce this Policy.
+The Dean of Student Experience is responsible for enforcing this policy.
+The Dean of Student Experience may send designees on his/her behalf during Events to enforce this Policy.

 The following individuals are considered members of the Alfred University Community for purposes of this Policy:

 - Student: Includes all persons registered for classes at any location of the University (including courses taught outside the United States or at another off-site location), either full-time or part-time, pursuing undergraduate, graduate, or professional studies.
 Persons who withdraw after allegedly engaging in proscribed conduct, who are not officially enrolled for a particular term but who have a continuing relationship with the University, or who have enrolled but not yet attended classes, are considered “students.”

 - Persons who are employed by Alfred University as faculty or staff, and persons who are employed by contracted entities to provide a service to Alfred University and whose work location is on any of Alfred’s multiple campus locations.

 - Alumni of the University when returning to campus or to official University events.

 - Invited guests of the University such as guest speakers, panelists, artists, performers, participants, etc. for events, both on and off campus.

 Meetings and Events (“Meetings” or “Events”)

 Gatherings of members of the Community in a location specifically designated for that purpose.
 Events are generally considered to be public.
 Meetings are generally considered to be private.